larson303/pysys/README.md

-- FYI - If you laugh at the the thought of Perl, I dare you to find a faster way to rename a variable in all the subfolders from the cli than using the Perl one-liner: `perl -pi -e 's/samplefirm/newfirm/g'` which I would use to create new client projects from a project template and then recursively search and replace the with the new client project name.
+- FYI - If you laugh at the the thought of Perl, I dare you to find a faster way to rename a variable in all the subfolders from the cli than using the Perl one-liner: `perl -pi -e 's/samplefirm/newfirm/g'` which I would use to create new client projects from a project template and then recursively search and replace the sample firm with the new client project name.

 One of my earliest code commits after my .bashrc was a sample for adding scripting to my shell scripts, and it would just build.
 As I moved from Operations to Development (but was also the Dev Server Admin)